How to talk to a friend who is feeling suicidal

 It can be upsetting and confusing when a friend or family member is feeling suicidal.
 You might feel shocked, or not know how you feel.
 Talking about suicide can be difficult for the person who is struggling, and for the person who is trying to help.
 It’s okay to acknowledge that this is a difficult subject to talk about for both of you.

 If you are concerned about someone, trust your instinct and encourage them to talk to you.
-It’s best not to hesitate and to ask them if they are thinking of suicide.
+It’s best not to hesitate and to ask them directly if they are thinking of suicide.
 Be open and tell them your concerns in a calm and sensitive way.

 If a friend confides in you that they are suicidal, you don’t need to take this on alone.
 Speak to someone you trust about what’s going on, or contact a support service.
-Thoughts or plans of suicide should never be kept a secret – it’s important to reach out and ask for help.
+Thoughts or plans of suicide should never be kept secret – it’s important to reach out and ask for help.

 How do I know if someone is feeling suicidal?